Tom0Brien/PassivityNLMPC/README.md

-# Passivity Based Nonlinear Model Predictive for Robotic Manipulator
+# Passivity Based Nonlinear Model Predictive Control for Robotic Manipulator

 This repository contains a C++ implementation of Passivity Based Nonlinear Model Predictive Control (NMPC) designed for controlling a robotic manipulator with two joints.
 The implementation includes an objective function that minimizes a combination of kinetic energy and error to a desired state, and a passivity constraint to ensure stable control behavior.
 This is inpired by MATLAB example [3].